-In the past it was thought that only carbohydrates were needed.
-After all, carbs are the main source of energy during physical activity, so it would make sense that replacing them was the most important thing to do.
+In the past, it was thought that only carbohydrates were needed.
+After all, carbs are the primary source of energy during physical activity, so it would make sense that replacing them was the most important thing to do.
 That was partially right.

 Protein is important as well.

 Let me take a moment to briefly explain another chemical in the human body, insulin.
-Insulin has been shown to be an anabolic agent, meaning it promotes muscle growth, but only before a workout.
-After a workout insulin is anti-catabolic.
+Insulin is an anabolic agent, meaning it promotes muscle growth, but only before a workout.
+After a workout, insulin is anti-catabolic.

 What the studies found was that by adding protein to carbs increases insulin levels higher than just carbs alone.
 Higher levels of insulin mean less muscle breakdown.
 There's another benefit.
 Insulin is a "vasodilator."
 It "opens up" the blood vessels and transports more blood and nutrients to the cells.
 More nutrients means faster recovery and less potential muscle soreness.

-Immediately after your workout, to increase your body's natural levels of insulin, you should look for carbs that are high on the Glycemic Index (GI) scale.
+Immediately after your workout, to increase your body's natural insulin levels, you should look for carbs that are high on the Glycemic Index (GI) scale.
 Fruit, fruit juice, sports bars and shakes and baked potatoes are all good.
-Avoid the low GI foods like bran cereals, oatmeal, multigrain breads and legumes.
+Avoid low GI foods like bran cereals, oatmeal, multigrain breads and legumes.